bitshares/bitshares.github.io-old/_posts/2015-06-08-announcing-bitshares-2.0.md

 BitShares 2.0 was designed to address all of the above lessons.
 By upgrading, the community will experience:

-- A new high-performance protocol and engine, capable of over 100,000 transactions per second.
+- A new high-performance protocol and engine, capable of handling over 100,000 transactions per second.
-- A new developer-friendly and extensible codebase
 - A new user-friendly hosted wallet interface
 - Brand new features
 - A new set of tools for community feedback
 - A new growth model
 - Robust testing infrastuture with over 120 tests covering 95% of the code.
+- A new developer-friendly and extensible codebase
 - **No changes to the stake allocation**

 See our [technology](/technology) page to learn more!